-Bacs Direct Credit is the preferred method of receiving payments with almost 90% of the UK workforce receiving wages or salaries this way.
+Bacs Direct Credit is the preferred method of receiving payments, with eight in ten employees in the UK receiving wages or salaries this way.

 For businesses it makes sense to actively encourage all their customers to pay them direct by Bacs Direct Credit.